pnayak1501/crypto-tracker/README.md

 # Crypto-tracker
-Its a crypto currency tracker built using React.
+A cryptocurrency tracker built using React.
 It will display the top 100 cryptocurrencies and you can even search for your favourite currency.
 Go ahead and have a look!
 <br>
 Crypto API used: https://www.coingecko.com/en
 <br>